simp/pupmod-simp-simp_pki_service/README.md

-Traditionally, SIMP has used an internal "FakeCA" `openssl`-based CA. Over time, this has proven insufficient for our needs, particularly for capabilities in terms of Key Enrollment (SCEP and CMD), OCSP, and overall management of certificates.
+Traditionally, SIMP has used an internal "FakeCA" `openssl`-based CA. Over time, this has proven insufficient for our needs, particularly for capabilities in terms of Key Enrollment (SCEP and CMC), OCSP, and overall management of certificates.

 Additionally, we found that many users wanted to adjust the certificate